xvxx/vial/README.md

 Yes, even water.

-The goal is an as-few-as-possible-dependencies web library you can pop into an application to test out an idea or get a static site _rolling_.
+The goal is a small, simple, as-few-as-possible-dependencies web library you can use to test out an idea quickly or get a static site _rolling_.

 ## ~ bonus features ~